umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ## Configuring the dashboard to appear

-Open up your dashboard.config file from the /config folder of your site. ([explanation of the Dashboard Config settings are here...](../../Extending/Dashboards/index.md))
+Open up your dashboard.config file from the /config folder of your site.
+[Explanation of the Dashboard Config settings are here...](../../Extending/Dashboards/index.md)

 Add the following section: